 Elachi says while the group’s advocacy was the ‘catalyst’ for Sydney Catholic Schools bringing in a phone ban, some other school systems had not yet acted in line with the evidence.

-“Banning phones from schools might reduce the impact of use while students are at school, but it will do little once students leave the school grounds,” Marise McConaghy, now principal of Queenwood School, wrote on the ISV blog in 2019.
+“Banning phones from schools might reduce the impact of use while students are at school, but it will do little once students leave the school grounds,” Marise McConaghy, now principal of Queenwood School, wrote on the Independent Schools Victoria blog in 2019.

 “It certainly won’t prepare them for life beyond the school gates, where there is no teacher standing over them regulating use or forbidding its presence in their lives…”